-43. audit committee should have the power to require the presence of any employee or manager of the pany, even without the presence of any other executive.
-In compliance [X] Partial compliance [] Explain [] 44. chan board guidit committee should be provided with full information on all transactions involving structural or corporate ges which the company plans to carry out for examination and the preparation of a prior report to the d of directors on the financial terms and accounting impact of such transactions, and in particular on the ange ratio proposed, if any.
-In compliance [ ] Partial compliance [ ] Explain [ ] Not applicable [ X ] 45.
-Risk c control and management policy should identify and define at least the following: a) The different classes of financial and non-financial risk to which the company is exposed (including operational, technological, legal, corporate, environmental, political and reputational risks, as well as corruption risks, and risks related with contingent liabilities and other off-balance sheet risks in the area of financial and business risks). b) A risk control and management system based on different levels, which should include a special risk committee where so required by industry legislation or where considered necessary by the company. c) The level of risk considered acceptable by the company. d) The measures in place to mitigate the impact of the risks identified, in the event they should materialize. e) The information and internal control systems used to control and manage the above-mentioned risks, including contingent liabilities and off-balance sheet risks.
-In compliance [X] Partial compliance [] Explain [] 46. direc ternal risk control and management unit or department should be established in the company under the t supervision of the audit committee or, where applicable, of any other special committee created by the d of directors.
-This unit should be expressly assigned the following functions: a) To ensure the proper functioning of risk control and management systems and, in particular, to identify, manage and properly quantify all significant risks affecting the company. b) To participate actively in the preparation of risk strategy and in key risk management decisions. c) To oversee risk control and management systems, ensuring that they adequately mitigate risks within the policy framework defined by the board of directors.
-In compliance [X] Partial compliance [] Explain []
+43. The audit committee should have the power to require the presence of any employee or manager of the company, even without the presence of any other executive.

+44. The audit committee should be provided with full information on all transactions involving structural or corporate changes which the company plans to carry out for examination and the preparation of a prior report to the board of directors on the financial terms and accounting impact of such transactions, and in particular on the exchange ratio proposed, if any.

+- 45. Risk control and management policy should identify and define at least the following: - a) The different classes of financial and non-financial risk to which the company is exposed (including operational, technological, legal, corporate, environmental, political and reputational risks, as well as corruption risks, and risks related with contingent liabilities and other off-balance sheet risks in the area of financial and business risks). - b) A risk control and management system based on different levels, which should include a special risk committee where so required by industry legislation or where considered necessary by the company. - c) The level of risk considered acceptable by the company. - d) The measures in place to mitigate the impact of the risks identified, in the event they should materialize. - e) The information and internal control systems used to control and manage the above-mentioned risks, including contingent liabilities and off-balance sheet risks.

+- 46. An internal risk control and management unit or department should be established in the company under the direct supervision of the audit committee or, where applicable, of any other special committee created by the board of directors.
+This unit should be expressly assigned the following functions: - a) To ensure the proper functioning of risk control and management systems and, in particular, to identify, manage and properly quantify all significant risks affecting the company. - b) To actively participate in the preparation of risk strategy and in key risk management decisions. - c) To oversee risk control and management systems, ensuring that they adequately mitigate risks within the policy framework defined by the board of directors.